 The process for producing algae biodiesel is quite simple and straightforward.
 Researchers grow algae in large open ponds that are rich in nitrogen and phosphates.
 As the algae grow and multiply in the pond, they absorb CO2 from the air and release oxygen into the atmosphere.
 The algae are then harvested using a centrifugation process that separates the algae from the liquid it has been growing in.
 This leaves behind a biomass containing oils called triglycerides used in biodiesel production.
 The triglycerides are then broken down into glycerol and fatty acids through transesterification.
 Blended with ethanol or methanol it makes a fuel suitable for vehicles or generators.

 The U.S. Department of Energy pursued commercial production of algal biofuel through its Algal Systems Program (ASP) from the 1980s to 1990s.
 It concluded that algal biofuel production needed to be more cost-efficient to commercialize.
 Therefore, the DOE recommended that the prices of biofuel must increase for it to be commercially viable.
 Due to lack of commercial feasibility the ASP program fell over in the 1990s.

 However, in recent years, algal biodiesel and algae biofuel production have received a great deal of renewed interest.
 A global push towards RE sources and the potential of algal fuels to reduce CO2 emissions.
 Energy companies, university research groups, and other businesses are actively looking for ways to make algal biofuel production more efficient and cost-effective.
 This includes researching new technologies, other biofuels and refining existing processes to make algal biofuel production more commercially viable.

-However, this not just the domain of the “big boys” and the entrepreneurial David Sieg has developed production systems and written many publications demonstrating that Algae Biodiesel and Biofuels can me made at home.
+However, this is not just the domain of the “big boys”.
+David Sieg has developed production systems and written many publications demonstrating methods to make Algae Biodiesel and Biofuels at home.